multiversecoder/darknet.py/README.md

   --torrc TORRC | Sets the location of torrc config file

   --torid TORID | Sets the TOR Process ID

+  --tpass TPASS | The TOR Controll Password (Enables Control Port)

   --port PORT | Sets the TOR transport port

   --ifaces IFACES | Add interfaces to change mac address

+  --remove | Removes the current installation of darknet.py from the system

+  --no5 | Exludes Nodes from 5 eyes countries

+  --no9 | Exludes Nodes from 9 eyes countries

+  --no14 | Exludes Nodes from 14 eyes countries

+  --no14p | Exludes Nodes from 14 eyes countries + Others

 ## Finding your TOR ID